 The normal range of uric acid in blood:

 - 4 to 7 mg/dL for men and

 Before we proceed to know about How to reduce uric acid levels in the blood, we must first see the factors that can contribute to a high uric acid level are:

 - Endocrine or metabolic conditions like diabetes or acidosis

 - Certain cancers, chemotherapy agents and cancer medications

 - Fasting and crash dieting may elevate uric acid levels temporarily

 Side effects of high uric acid on different organs or parts of the body:

-- Skin: With constant high levels of uric acid in the blood, the uric acid crystals forms lumps underneath the skin.
-These lumps are called as tophi.
-Generally these tophi are painless and have no symptoms.
-But during the time of gout attacks these tophi swell and become very tender and painful.
-These are found in under skin of fingers, toes, elbows and hands.
+- Skin: With constant high levels of uric acid in the blood, the uric acid crystals form lumps underneath the skin.
+These lumps are called tophi.
+Generally, these tophi are painless and have no symptoms.
+But during the time of gout attacks, these tophi swell and become very tender and painful.
+These are found under the skin of fingers, toes, elbows, and hands.